 Free tax services.
-To find out what services are available, get Publication 910, Guide to Free Tax Services.
+To find out what services are available, get Publication 910, IRS Guide to Free Tax Services.
 It contains a list of free tax publications and an index of tax topics.
 It also describes other free tax information services, including tax education and assistance programs and a list of TeleTax topics.

 Internet.
-You can access the IRS web site 24 hours a day, 7 days a week at www.irs.gov to:
+You can access the IRS website 24 hours a day, 7 days a week, at www.irs.gov to:

-• E-file.
-Access commercial tax preparation and e-file services available for free to eligible taxpayers.
+- E-file your return.
+Find out about commercial tax preparation and e-file services available free to eligible taxpayers. - Check the status of your 2005 refund.
+Click on Where's My Refund.
+Be sure to wait at least 6 weeks from the date you filed your return (3 weeks if you filed electronically).
+Have your 2005 tax return available because you will need to know your social security number, your filing status, and the exact whole dollar amount of your refund. - Download forms, instructions, and publications. - Order IRS products online. - Research your tax questions online. - Search publications online by topic or keyword. - View Internal Revenue Bulletins (IRBs) published in the last few years.

-- Check the amount of advance child tax credit payments you received in 2003. - Check the status of your 2003 refund.
-Click on "Where's My Refund" and then on "Go Get My Refund Status."
-Be sure to wait at least 6 weeks from the date you filed your return (3 weeks if you filed electronically) and have your 2003 tax return available because you will need to know your filing status and the exact whole dollar amount of your refund. - Download forms, instructions, and publications. - Order IRS products on-line. - See answers to frequently asked tax questions. - Search publications on-line by topic or keyword. - Figure your withholding allowances using our Form W-4 calculator. - Send us comments or request help by e-mail. - Sign up to receive local and national tax news by e-mail. - Get information on starting and operating a small business.
+- Figure your withholding allowances using our Form W-4 calculator. - Sign up to receive local and national tax news by email. - Get information on starting and operating a small business.